yahwehschica7/phase-1-project/README.md

-# McCormick Investigations
+# McCormick Investigations Webpage

 McCormick Investigations is a single page application (SPA) created to showcase my fictional character's private detective business.
+The page includes a contact form, a picture of the lost cat Rachel McCormick is taking care of, and images of the FBI's Most Wanted that a page visitor can look at using next and previous buttons.

 ## Links